 At the time the article was created Frank Gaillard had no recorded disclosures.View Frank Gaillard's current disclosures

-The corticospinal tract (or pyramidal tract) is a descending white matter tract primarily concerned with motor function extending from the motor cortex down to synapse with motor neurons of the spinal cord in the anterior horns.
+The corticospinal tract (also known as the pyramidal tract) is a descending white matter tract primarily concerned with motor function that extends caudally from the motor cortex to synapse with motor neurons of the spinal cord in the anterior horns.

 The pyramid is a discrete triangular column on the ventral medulla oblongata next to the midline.
 This is why the corticospinal tract is also called the pyramidal tract.
 Within the pyramids approximately 90% of the corticospinal fibers decussate, forming the lateral corticospinal tract.
 The remaining 10% fibers remain ipsilateral (i.e. do not decussate) and form the anterior corticospinal tract 1-4.

 The anterior and lateral tracts are discussed separately.